rh-mobb/documentation/content/rosa/cross-account-access-openid-connect/index.md

     export SPOKE_ACCOUNT_ID=`aws sts get-caller-identity --query Account --output text`
     ```

+    {{% alert state="warning" %}}This method may not work Cross Region{{% /alert %}}

 ## Create ODIC Provider on the Spoke Account

 1. Obtain the ARN for the OpenID Connect associated with your Openshift Environment from the **Hub Account**

-    Find using the list from command below:
+    Find using command below:

     ```bash
-    aws iam list-open-id-connect-providers
+    aws iam list-open-id-connect-providers | grep $OIDC_ENDPOINT
     ```

-    {{% alert state="info" %}}If multiple ARNs exist use `aws iam get-open-id-connect-provider --open-id-connect-provider-arn <ARN>` to find the one that includes `openshift` in the client list.{{% /alert %}}

     ```bash
     export OIDC_ARN=<OIDC's ARN>
     ```

-1. Obtain the OIDC thumbprint from the OIDC Provider in the **Hub Account**
+2. Obtain the OIDC thumbprint from the OIDC Provider in the **Hub Account**

     ```bash
     export OIDC_THUMBPRINT=$(aws iam get-open-id-connect-provider --open-id-connect-provider-arn $OIDC_ARN --query ThumbprintList --output text) echo $OIDC_THUMBPRINT
     ```

-1. On the **Spoke Account** create a new OpenID Connect Provider file using the values obtained from the hub account
+3. On the **Spoke Account** create a new OpenID Connect Provider file using the values obtained from the hub account

     {{% alert state="warning" %}}Make sure the `OIDC_ENDPOINT` and `OIDC_THUMBPRINT` variables have been transferred from the hub to spoke account
     +